Shintoku, Hokkaido

 Shintoku (新得町, Shintoku-chō) is a town located in Tokachi Subprefecture, Hokkaido, Japan.

+Population

 As of September 2016, the town has an estimated population of 6,285 and a density of 5.9 persons per km2.
 The total area is 1,063.79 km2.
-Surrounding towns include Sahoro, Shimizu, and Shikaoi.
+Surrounding towns include Minamifurano, Shimizu, and Shikaoi.

+Sports

 While Japan Bandy Federation was founded in 2011, there has not been any full-sized bandy field in the country.
 So domestically only the variety rink bandy has been played.
-However, in the summer of 2017 an association for bandy was founded in Shintoku and it was announced that a full-sized field will open in the 2017-18 winter season.
+However, in the summer of 2017 an association for bandy was founded in Shintoku and it was announced that a full-sized field will open in the 2017-2018 winter season.
 It became a reality in December 2017 and the first Japanese championship took place there in January 2018, with the home teams capturing the titles.

 Climate

 Mascots

 Shintoku's mascots are the Kankou Sentai Shintokuranger (新得応援戦隊しんとくレンジャー, Kankō Sentai Shintokurenjā).
 They are based on toku heroes such as Super Sentai, Kamen Rider and Ultraman.
 The team consists of three members.